Tyrrrz/CliFx/Readme.md

 ### Application and commands

-To turn your program into a command line interface, modify your `Main` method so that it delegates execution to `CliApplication`.
+To turn your program into a command-line interface, modify your `Main` method so that it delegates execution to `CliApplication`.
 You can use `CliApplicationBuilder` to fluently create and configure an instance of `CliApplication`:

 ```csharp